Long-term follow-up in childhood cancer

 The Late Effects Assessment Programme (LEAP)

 Some cancer treatments can cause health problems that may not happen until many years after the end of treatment.
 These health problems are often called 'late effects'.
 They can vary in seriousness and complexity so management and treatment vary as well.

-Late effects may be physical, emotional, social or educational and may occur as a result of chemotherapy, radiotherapy, surgery or stem cell transplantation.
+Late effects may be physical, emotional, social or educational.
+They may happen as a result of chemotherapy, radiotherapy, surgery or stem cell transplantation.
 The age at diagnosis, genetic make-up, treatment complications as well as the original disease can also affect the development of late effects.

 It is important to remember that many young people do not develop any long-term problems.